s-chh/LSPP/README.md

 ## Results
 ### Qualitative Results

-### Learned C Matrix
+### Learned C Matrices
-C Matrix learns the optimal probability assignment of the non-target classes.
-Below we show some learned examples that showcase each class favours similar classes for probability assignment.
+The learned C Matrices below showcase that each class favors non-target classes similar to the target class for probability assignment.

 ## Cite
 If you found our work/code helpful, please cite our paper: